openssl/technical-policies/policies/policy-change-process.md

 The description of the pull request SHOULD provide overview of the changes and the reasons why the change is proposed.

-After the pull request is created the author SHOULD announce the policy change proposal on the openssl-project mailing list.
+After the pull request is created the author MUST announce the policy change proposal on the openssl-project mailing list.

-The editorial process
+The Editorial Process
 ---------------------

-Adjustments of the change proposal happens via the normal GitHub pull request review interaction.
-The pull request MUST be opened for at least two weeks after the initial announce of the change proposal.
+Adjustments of the change proposal happen via the normal GitHub pull request review interaction.
+The pull request MUST be opened for at least two weeks after the initial announcement of the change proposal.

 The OTC SHOULD discuss the proposal during a meeting.